Course - Design-driven Innovation - AI101500

 Further on evaluation

 Portfolio.
-The portfolio consists of up to five assignments, and further details will be announced in the beginning of the semester.
+The portfolio consists of up to five assignments, further details will be announced in the beginning of the semester.
 There will be no re-sit exam.
 All elements of the portfolio needs to be redone at the next ordinary exam.

 The subject contains mandatory assignments.
 Information will be provided when the semester starts.
 Previously approved mandatory assignments are valid for later exams.